IBM/operator-collection-sdk/content/docs/operator-collection-sdk/usage-guides/example.md

 toc: true
 ---

-# Example
-The example below shows a minimal example configuration needed to be provided in an `operator-config.yml` file in order for dynamic generation of Kubernetes Operators.
+The example below shows a minimal configuration needed to be provided in an `operator-config.yml` file in order for dynamic generation of Kubernetes Operators.

 This example will create a `RACF` operator which extends the Kubernetes API with a new Custom Resource Definition (CRD) called `ZosUserId`.
 The CRD will be an additional tile in the OCP Developer Catalog and showcases the [lifecycle stages](./lifecycle.md) supported by z/OS Cloud Broker.